-Post-trade arrangements for the calculation, reconciliation, transmission, confirmation, and settlement of financial market transactions play a critical role in the U.S. and global financial system.
-These arrangements include payment systems, clearinghouses, securities depositories, and central counterparties among others.
-Such arrangements often give rise to risks and interdependencies among financial institutions both within and across national borders, creating the potential for widespread financial disruptions if an arrangement fails to perform as expected.
-Central banks, with their mandates for macro-economic stability, are particularly interested in the smooth functioning of these arrangements and their strong and robust oversight.
+Financial market infrastructures (FMIs) play a critical role in the U.S. and global financial system.
+FMIs are multilateral systems among participating financial institutions, including the system operator, used for the purposes of clearing, settling, or recording payments, securities, derivatives, or other financial transactions.
+These systems include payment systems, securities settlement systems, central securities depositories, central counterparties, and trade repositories.
+Such FMIs often give rise to risks and interdependencies among financial institutions both within and across national borders, creating the potential for widespread financial disruptions if an FMI fails to perform as expected.
+Central banks, with their mandates for macro-economic stability, are particularly interested in the smooth functioning of these FMIs and their strong and robust oversight.